Skip to content

 The result: the MCP server sees the user's identity, not a system identity.
 Permission inheritance works through the MCP boundary -- the agent can only access what the user can access.

-User auth passthrough is the preferred pattern for any MCP server that manages access control.
-It means the agent inherits the user's permissions rather than having blanket system access.
+manages access control.
+It means the agent inherits the user's permissions rather than having blanket system access. :::

 Schema Validation